 The University of Miami already had a strong, long-standing relationship with Cedars Medical Center as students and trainees rotated at the hospital in nearly a dozen specialties.
 Plans are now under way to build and expand Centers of Excellence in specialties ranging from cardiology and urology to orthopaedics and internal medicine at the new University of Miami Hospital and Clinics.

 “The type of very sophisticated, cutting-edge care we are planning can best be developed if we entirely control the delivery of care from the time a patient makes an appointment to the time the patient leaves the hospital,” said Goldschmidt.
 “At the same time, we will continue and strengthen our invaluable and highly successful affiliation with the Jackson Health System by expanding existing programs in such areas as acute cardiac and stroke care, pediatrics, obstetrics, organ transplant, and trauma, neurological and orthopaedic surgery at Jackson Memorial Hospital.”

 Indeed, UM faculty physicians also serve as the medical staff of Jackson Memorial, which is run by the Public Health Trust of Miami-Dade County, and of the Miami Veterans Affairs Medical Center.

-Most physicians on the Cedars medical staff have already completed the credentialing process and are ready to begin practicing at the University of Miami Hospital.
+Most physicians on the Cedars medical staff have already completed the credentialing process and are ready to begin practicing at the University of Miami Hospital and Clinics.
 In addition, the nurses, technicians and other support personnel will become University of Miami employees.

 “There is widespread excitement among the faculty and leadership of the Miller School of Medicine about this critically important step to building future excellence in medical care,” said William Donelan, vice president for medical administration and chief operating and strategy officer at the Miller School of Medicine.
 “We are extremely gratified that the same excitement and optimism about the future is being expressed by Cedars employees and physicians.”